Polymer/old-docs-site/1.0/docs/start/psk/set-up.md

 {% include toc.html %}

+The Polymer Starter Kit is a complete starting point for a Polymer 1.0 application.
+It includes:

+*   A [Material Design][md] layout
+*   Routing with Page.js
+*   Web component unit testing
+*   An end-to-end build and local development toolchain

 Follow the instructions below to install, build, and run the Polymer Starter Kit (PSK) locally in less than 15 minutes.